kuzzleio/kuzzle/doc/2/framework/error-classes/plugin-implementation-error/constructor/index.md

 Inherits from [KuzzleError](/core/2/framework/abstract-classes/kuzzle-error/constructor).

-This error object is used on unexpected plugin errors.
+This error object is used on unexpected plugin or application errors.

 ```ts